 What are options to fix this?

 By default Windows 7×32 SP1 doesn’t include the needed SHA-2 updates.
-Users have 2 choices for new installs
+Users have 2 options when doing new installs.

-- Create an updated Windows 7SP1 ISO by slip streaming in the Convenience Rollup Patch (More details here) and then use this ISO to do the install on Workstation
+Option 1: Create an updated Windows 7SP1 ISO by slip streaming in the Convenience Rollup Patch (More details here) and then use this slipstreamed ISO to do the install on Workstation.
+From there you should be able to install VMTools.

-- After Windows 7 SP1 is installed, then manually install the SHA-2 update, and then install VMtools.
+Option 2: After Windows 7 SP1 installation is complete, manually install the SHA-2 update, and then install VMtools.
 See steps below.

 Steps for Option 2: